krlu/fifth-drake/README.md

 # Setup
 There's a few parts to setup when first initializing this project:
- - Frontend package installation
+ - Initialization Script
  - Local Configuration
  - Database Migrations

-## Frontend dependencies
+## Initialization Script
 You will need to install a few components for the front end.
-You can do so via the following command:
+You can do so by running the following command from the top level of the git repository.

-`npm install && elm package install`
+`./scripts/setup.sh`

+This script runs all the files in the `scripts/setup` folder which does the
+following:
+ - Installs javascript and elm dependencies.
+ - Downloads champion icons.
+ - Adds a pre-commit hook to check elm formatting.

 ## Database Initialization and Migrations
 You will also need to create a new database called league\_analytics in